luizbgomide/EclipsePhase2e-ptbr/src/11/01-sol-and-mercury.md

 ## Our Transhuman Space

-Now that you've caught up on the rest, here's the last info dump: an overview of transhuman holdings, region by region.
+Now that you've caught up on the rest, here’s the last info dump: an overview of transhuman holdings, region by region.

 </blockquote>